Zarda Recipe (Sweet Rice) - Yummy Traditional

 zarda recipe

-Once gets boiled add cooked rice and mix very well then allow to cook rice with syrup until the sugar syrup is absorbed with the rice.
-Don’t stir too much rice otherwise, the rice may break
+Once gets boils add cooked rice and mix very well, then allow the rice to cook with syrup until the sugar syrup is absorbed by the rice.
+Don’t stir too much rice otherwise, the rice may break.

 sweet rice recipe

 Occasionally stir in between to keep an eye on the rice.
-Once pits appear over the rice turn down the flame and give it another 5 minutes to simmer so that syrup gets absorbed in the rice very well
+Once the pits appear over the rice, turn down the flame and give it another 5 minutes to simmer so that the syrup gets absorbed into the rice very well.

 meetha chawal